animo93/JRest/README.md

 # JRest
-A Java Rest Client developed on the lines of HttpUrlConnection
+A Declarative Java Rest Client developed on the lines of Spring Feign Client

 For more information please visit [the website][1].